 Deposits

-Jeonse or 'key money' is a uniquely South Korean phenomenon which functions like a deposit – except that the amount of money required is extraordinarily high and generally amounts to 50 or 100 percent of the market value of an apartment.
+Jeonse or ‘key money’ is a uniquely South Korean phenomenon that functions like a deposit, except that the amount of money required is extraordinarily high and generally amounts to 50 to 80 percent of the market value of an apartment.
 Key money is meant to be returned in its entirety when the lease agreement is concluded, but in some cases, it can be difficult to get a refund promptly.

 Paying the often exorbitant key money usually means tenants do not pay rent during their lease period.
 It’s important to note that owners are more forthcoming with jeonse agreements in times of high-interest rates, as they invest the tenant’s key money to turn a profit on the rental.

 The alternative is the wolse system, which allows tenants to pay a smaller deposit and a monthly rental fee.
-Most expats and students opt for this system as it is typically more affordable and won't require them to get a loan from the bank.
+Most people opt for this system as it is typically more affordable and won’t require them to get a loan from the bank.

 The third rental system in South Korea is the banjeonse, a combination of the jeonse and wolse systems.
 Tenants who opt for this structure are expected to pay a larger deposit than they would for a wolse lease but smaller than for a jeonse contract.
 They will then pay a monthly rental fee based on how high the deposit they paid was.